vb/lazyframe/README.md

 Lazyframe creates a responsive placeholder for embedded content and requests it when the user interacts with it.
 This decreases the page load and idle time.

-Lazyframe comes with brand-like themes for YouTube, Vimeo and Vine.
+Lazyframe comes with brand-like themes for YouTube and other services.

 1. [Install](#install)
 2. [Import](#import)